alibaba/pipcook/docs/meta/PROJECT_GUIDE.md

 [semver]: https://semver.org/

-### Nightly Release
+### Beta Release

-The nightly release will be built and published to npm every midnight if there is any commit in the past day.
+The beta release will be built and published to npm every midnight if there is any commit in the past day.
-The aim to have such a release is to provide a quick fix to existing bugs and access to new/experimental features that are not suitable to deploy under the production environment.
+The aim of having such a release is to provide a quick fix to existing bugs and access to new/experimental features that are not suitable to deploy under the production environment.

 #### Usage